 Detecting Suspicious Activity

-It’s important for staff members to be able to see suspicious activity in cloud services, such as unauthorized access attempts, irregular file sharing or deletion, or unexpected system behaviors, and to report any issues as soon as they arise.
+It is important for staff members to be able to see suspicious activity in cloud services, such as unauthorized access attempts, irregular file sharing or deletion, or unexpected system behaviors, and to report any issues as soon as they arise.

 Regular Security Awareness Training

 Organizations can considerably improve their entire security posture to reduce risks and guarantee the safe and responsible use of cloud technology.
-According to a recent survey, 78% of customers would cease doing business with a company if their data was hacked.
+According to a recent survey, 78 percent of customers would cease doing business with a company if their data was hacked.
 So, employee education aims to avoid cyberattacks while also preserving stakeholder and customer confidence.